valensupport/valensupport.github.io/pages/batch_request.md

 title: Batch requests
 permalink: batch_request.html
 sidebar: nav_sidebar
-last_updated: July 2017
+last_updated: December 2025
-summary: A guide for building requests to take advantage of Valen's batch processing APIs
+summary: A guide for building requests to take advantage of Insurity Predict's batch processing APIs
 ---

-## Batch Application Overview
+## CoreRun Application Overview

-The Batch Application allows clients to transmit data to Valen for scoring with the Predict predictive analytic models.
+The CoreRun Application allows clients to transmit data to Valen for scoring with the Predict predictive analytic models.
 Data is provided using a pre-defined format, contained in separate delimited files.
 The Predict Batch Application may be accessed using the InsureRight Graphical User Interface (GUI) or directly via API.

-Once initiated, the Batch Application validates the transmission, parses the input data from the delimited flat files, scores the data, and creates the resulting scoring data, which includes scores from each of the models and explains for the predictions in terms of influential data elements.
+Once initiated, the CoreRun Application validates the transmission, parses the input data from the delimited flat files, scores the data, and creates the resulting scoring data, which includes scores from each of the models and explains for the predictions in terms of influential data elements.

 ##### Audience

 This guide is intended for use by developers who wish to integrate batch services.
 It is assumed the audience will be able to create the required data in the specified format and have been assigned the correct access credentials to process the InsureRight Batch Application

-### Batch Application Flow
+### CoreRun Application Flow

 The input data for the Batch Application can be transmitted via the GUI or API, as a compressed “.zip” file format.